gatekka/MC-Server-Site/_posts/2024-04-19-installing-mods.md

 layout: post
 ---

-**Installing mods is optional** as you should be able to join the server even without them.
-However, to ensure compatibility and avoid any issues when connecting to the server, I recommend following these steps as they will help streamline the process of installing mods.
+**Mods must be installed to join the server.** To ensure compatibility and avoid any issues when connecting to the server, I recommend following these steps as they will help streamline the process of installing mods.

 1. [Download & Open "Fabric Launcher" (Click here to download)](https://maven.fabricmc.net/net/fabricmc/fabric-installer/1.0.1/fabric-installer-1.0.1.exe)
     - Minecraft Version: *`v1.20.4`*